Carolina bays, Vernal Pools and Ephemeral Pools

 No variation in the heavy mineral suite was found along a traverse of the major axis of one South Carolina bay; even though samples were taken from the bay floor, bay rim and the adjacent non-bay terrace.
 (Preston and Brown, 1964).

 When presented with the ejecta strata concept in 2006, noted soil geologist R.B.
 Daniels observed that the conjecture, while hard to embrace, did address one ongoing enigma of the bays (and Goldsboro Ridge in particular): The unconsolidated deposits that constituted the rim bays did not contain the lenses of clay that would be expected in a classical fluvial deposition mechanisms.

-We have created a catalogue of ~170 "Fields" of Carolina bay structures.
+We created an initial catalogue of ~170 "Fields" of Carolina bay structures.
 Using the facilities of Google Earth, these sites have been analyzed heuristically to test for geographic association with the proposed Michigan area impacts.
-In our opinion, the alignment is higly supportive of the conjecture.
+In our opinion, the alignment is highly supportive of the conjecture.
 Subsequent to the initial “field” survey prior to 2010, a more extensive ongoing survey is being conducted and has catalogued over 45,000 individual bay structures to date.
 See Carolina Bay Survey.

 A Google Earth KML file is available for each of the individual fields.
 The components provided for each are:

 - Bearing Grid to assist in alignment of the incoming ejecta bearing (adjusted to our perception of inferred alignment - rotate it if you like!)

 - Walk-back triangulation path trajectories for triangulating the impact crater site

 - DEM color-coded elevation data maps as overlays to help identify bay sites

 - DEM cross-sectional maps of selected sites to show profiles and relative elevation differences between adjacent bay emplacements